Dornier Do 217: Do 217 J-2

 The J-2 night-fighter version of Do-217J was fitted with FuG 202 Lichtenstein radar in the nose, and had the rear bomb-bay plated over.
 The MG FF/M of the J-1 were replaced by 20 mm MG 151 cannons.
 The J-1 was withdrawn from intruder duty following an order stopping night intruder raids against England, while the J-2 proved disappointing as a night fighter, showing poor performance and manoeuvrability, although they were used for early trials of the Schräge Musik arrangement of upward firing cannon, three Js being used for tests in July 1942.
 The J-2 was only converted from J-1s.

 There was little difference in design between the J-1 and J-2, save for the FuG 202 Lichtenstein C1 radar fitted to the later.
 The first C-1 had been used in the Dornier Do 17 Z-10.
 Production of the C-1 began in full only after the Do 217J production had ceased.
 FuG 202 Lichtenstein radar continued to be used in Dorniers, although historian Manfred Griehl points out this was only according to the manuals.

 Complaints were made by crews about the performance of the Dornier in comparison to other German types.
 On 12 May 1942 Erhard Milch ordered that Dornier cease all night fighter design.
-It was decided that the Ju 88 series only (Ju 88C-6) would continue to be developed and serve as a heavy night fighter.
+It was decided that the Ju 88 series only (Ju 88 C-6) would continue to be developed and serve as a heavy night fighter.
 Strangely, the order was not passed onto the Dornier design team who continued to produce the N variant.